Dapsone use while Breastfeeding

 Summary of Use during Lactation

-Dapsone can be used during breastfeeding; however, hemolytic anemia might occur, especially in newborn infants and those with G-6-PD deficiency.
+Dapsone can be used during breastfeeding; however, hemolytic anemia might occur, especially in newborn infants and in those with glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+The time of greatest risk for hemolysis in fullterm newborns without G6PD deficiency might be as short as 8 days after birth.
 One source states that use of dapsone in the treatment of leprosy is advantageous because it kills the organisms in breastmilk.
 Monitor the infant for signs of hemolysis, especially in newborn or premature breastfed infants.

 Maternal Levels.
 In one mother who was 41 days postpartum, a random milk level of dapsone was about 1.1 mg/L with a maternal dose of 50 mg daily.
 Monoacetyldapsone was not detectable in milk although the maternal serum level was 744 mcg/L.